Trump to talk about lowering drug prices Friday

-Lowering drug prices may be nearly as complicated as bringing peace to the Middle East.
-But President Donald Trump plans to tackle the thorny health care issue in a long-awaited speech on Friday.

-The president plans to provide a blueprint that lays out the framework of how he will reduce drug costs, according to senior administration officials.
+The president plans to provide a blueprint on how he will make prescription medication more affordable, according to senior administration officials.
+It will seek to increase competition and improve the negotiation of drug prices, as well as reduce consumers' out-of-pocket spending on medicines and create incentives to lower list prices.

+Just what Trump will propose remains to be seen.
+Senior administration officials promised more details after the speech.

 Unlike his fiscal 2019 budget proposal, the majority of the actions he'll discuss Friday don't need Congress' approval, they said.

+The Department of Health & Human Services will take "a range of immediate actions" to implement the blueprint, according to a fact sheet provided by the White House on Thursday.
+The administration will also seek feedback on other potential policies.
+Details will be released after the speech.

-Trump has long promised to bring down the cost of drugs, but he has yet to weigh in on the issue at length.
+Trump has long promised to bring down the cost of drugs and has blasted drugmakers, but he has yet to weigh in on the issue at length.
+His administration has made several moves, though experts have said they mainly tinker around the edges of the problem.

 During Trump's tenure, administration officials have provided some insights into how they intend to address the cost of prescription medicines.
 The White House has made recommendations in the president's budget request and in a report issued by the White House Council of Economic Advisers.

+Many health policy experts and consumer advocates say that the federal government could use its heft to negotiate much lower prices for the more than 57 million Americans in the Medicare program, rather than having insurers that provide Medicare Part D prescription coverage wring discounts from manufacturers.
+Drug companies, however, have lobbied hard to prevent government involvement, and Republicans have generally not supported such a proposal.

+Top officials from the Department of Health & Human Services previewed some of the administration's priorities in recent speeches.

-Health and Human Services Secretary Alex Azar previewed some of the administration's priorities in a speech before the American Hospital Association on Wednesday, saying the agency is focused on several problems in the drug industry.
+Health and Human Services Secretary Alex Azar said the agency is focused on several problems in the drug industry.

-"These include the high list prices set by manufacturers, seniors and government programs overpaying for drugs due to [a] lack of the latest negotiating tools, rising out-of-pocket costs for consumers, and foreign governments free-riding off of American investment in innovation," Azar said.
+"These include the high list prices set by manufacturers, seniors and government programs overpaying for drugs due to [a] lack of the latest negotiating tools, rising out-of-pocket costs for consumers, and foreign governments free-riding off of American investment in innovation," Azar said in an address before the American Hospital Association on Wednesday.
 He noted that the agency will build on proposals in the president's budget, but said Trump "wants to go much, much further."

 Some of the administration's efforts will seek to lower what consumers or the federal government pay at the pharmacy or to a provider, which some policy experts argue does little to affect the source of the problem: the high list prices of medications.
 Few expect the president to try to regulate what manufacturers charge for their drugs.